 Red Flags to Avoid

 Now let’s talk about bass for a few minutes.
-Too much, too little doesn’t matter; bass is a problem in every room.
-Not, just hotel rooms but our rooms at home also.
+Too much or too little, it doesn’t matter; bass is a problem in every room.
+And it’s not just in hotel rooms but it’s also our rooms at home.
 I was helping set up one room at the California show, and I was walking around trying to find where the best sound was.
 The second best sound was with the chairs set up against the back wall; the best was in the entryway coming into the room.
-Well, no one wants to listen very long standing up in the entryway, and you really cut down the number of people who can listen if you only put one row of chairs up.
+Well, no one wants to listen very long standing up in the entryway, and you really cut down on the number of people who can listen if you only put one row of chairs up.

 How I Attend Audio Shows

 Now, let me share with you how I go about attending an audio show.
 On Friday, I have two goals; to take pictures of as many rooms as possible and to find out which systems are in which rooms.
 If you can’t attend on Friday, you’ve got to try to get in what I do on Friday combined with what I do on Saturday.